Rajanna-AI/Unstructured-Data/Assignments/ProText/README.md

 All of these can be executed in a single line of command sequentially in any prefered order or can be executed in multiline.

+Also feature extrations like **CountVectorizer & TfidfVectorizer**

 > Package can be executed on both panda DataFrames and single line of text

 This tool can be really helpful and No one neither needs to rememebr various syntax associated with processing nor packages.

-This packages reuses funstions from nltk, Textblob and wordcloud for the above operations.
+This packages reuses functions from nltk, Textblob and wordcloud for the above operations.

 ### Assumptions:
    - Assuming python is installed on your system.